mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/introduction.en.md

 >
 > Attention
 >
-> The bricks were created not only to meet the technical needs of implementation and security, but also to provide the best experience for the buyer.
-Customizing a brick can drastically change the buyer's experience.
-Our recommendation is that you always use the brick with as little additional customization as possible to always ensure the best experience.
+> The Bricks were created not only to meet the technical needs of implementation and security, but also to provide the best experience for the buyer.
+Customizing a Brick can drastically change the buyer's experience.
+Our recommendation is that you always use the Brick with as little additional customization as possible to always ensure the best experience.

 ### Forms fields